All Episodes

 It was as bad.

-Uh but this this left the left is who they are.
+But the left is who they are.

 The left, their ideology trumps everything.

-And now what's happened with their perceived victory, you can add arrogance and cockiness to their overall general attitude of never-ending rage, and that's what you're seeing.
+And now what's happened with their perceived victory, you can add arrogance and cockiness to their overall general attitude of never-ending rage.

-Yeah, and I'm and it kind of scares me.
+Yeah, and it kind of scares me.

 Well, keep your radio on.

-It is so pointed uh and so forth.
+It's so pointed and so forth.

-I'm sure I mean I mean it is bad.
+I mean, it is bad.

 I find it difficult to say that it's worse today than it's been only because of my knowledge of history.

-I mean, what despised and hated.
+I mean, what I despised and hated.

-But I I think with the election of Obama, and you can't separate the hatred these people had for George W. Bush, and the the reason they hated George W. Bush is because they considered his election illegitimate, that they thought they had the election stolen from them in Florida, that he really didn't win it.
+But I think with the election of Obama, and you can't separate the hatred these people had for George W. Bush.

-And then the things that he did and he couldn't talk, they thought he was stupid.
+And then the things that he did, and he couldn't talk, they thought he was stupid.

-Every activist liberal in this country gets up angrier than you can ever remember being in your life, and they live their day that way.
+They just, but you have to understand, Michael, every activist liberal in this country gets up angrier than you can ever remember being in your life, and they live their day that way.

 They get even angrier after they win.